Q & A with Diana Condrea, Founder, Uncover Romania Tours – Bucharest, Romania

 “Introducing authentic Romania to individuals and small groups through tailor-made tours highlighting culture, history, and nature.”

-WHAT DO YOU THINK BRINGS TRAVELERS TO ROMANIA?
+WHAT BRINGS TRAVELERS TO ROMANIA?

 It's important to differentiate between Bucharest, the capital, and the rest of the country.
 Bucharest is the most visited city in Romania and the main reason is usually business.
 Most tourists who come for leisure to Romania have an image about the destination that changes completely for the best after their visit.
 This is due to the fact that Romania has a falsified negative image in most Western countries.
 This is gradually changing due to positive travels reviews and more people are inspired to visit regions like Transylvania that enjoys a very good promotion in the foreign media.